awaik/flutter_verification_code/README.md

 - Added state change in case user delete char after complete fill, take a look an example on [Stackoverflow](https://stackoverflow.com/questions/59005381/how-to-know-when-user-delete-the-input-in-verificationcodeinput-flutter/59006077#59006077)

+- With version 1.1.0 supports copy/paste of entire code

 After install, in your Dart code, you can use:

 ```dart